 It’s true that the immune system can be weakened by heightened levels of stress for prolonged periods of time, but there is no evidence to suggest that stress can directly cause a food intolerance.
 It is more a case of chronic stress making the immune system more exposed, vulnerable and sensitive to ‘foreign’ bodies, which can include viruses, harmful bacteria and what the body interprets as aggressive trigger foods.

 A greater sensitivity to such foreign bodies could lead to more severe or obvious symptoms, but this can often lead to confusion and misdiagnoses, especially when the symptoms of an intolerance can take up to three days to appear.

-The symptoms of stress can sometimes be quite similar to those of a food intolerance, such as itchy skin, fatigue and headaches and migraines, so some people are inclined to self-diagnose an intolerance even if one is not present.
+The symptoms of stress can sometimes be quite similar to those of a food intolerance, such as itchy skin, fatigue and headaches, so some people are inclined to self-diagnose an intolerance even if one is not present.
 It can be easier to blame a problem on one’s body rather than one’s mind.

 When this happens, either the symptoms of stress become ignored or the removal of what is believed to be the trigger food from the diet leads to depleted nutrition.
 In a worst-case scenario, both of these things could be true: someone who is stressed and has inadvertently removed essential vitamins and minerals from their diet could exacerbate their symptoms even further.